ripple/opensource.ripple.com/docs/xls-65d-single-asset-vault/reference/transactions/vault-set.md

 ---
 seo:
-    description: Updates an existing vault object in the ledger.
+    description: Modifies a single asset vault that you own.
 labels:
   - Transactions
   - Single Asset Vault